Luan River

 The Luan River (滦河 (Luánhé), formerly known as Lei Shui, or Ru Shui) is a river in China.

 River

 The river flows northwards from its source in the province of Hebei into the province of Inner Mongolia, and then flows southeast back into Hebei to its mouth on the Bohai Sea.
 The headstream is known as Shandian River.
-This part of the river flows near the ancient Mongol capital city of Shangdu.
+This part of the river flows near the ancient Mongol Yuan dynasty capital city of Shangdu.
 Another important settlement in this section is Duolun.
 From here, the river's course turns to the southeast.
 Its length is about 600 km.
 One subsidiary is the Yixun He, which runs through Hebei.

 During its course, the Luan also passes by the Great Wall.
 After Chengde, the river is navigable.
 The largest city along the river's course is Chengde.